JohanVer/freicar_docs/docs/nodes/freicar_overview.md

 - Spawning the agent in CARLA
 - Setting up the sensors and publishing their information
-- Publishing the recevied pose on tf (simulated agents only)
+- Publishing the received pose on tf (simulated agents only)
 - Removing the agent from simulation at shutdown

 The sensor definition for each agent is a yaml file located at [`freicar_carla_proxy/param/sensors.yaml`](https://aisgit.informatik.uni-freiburg.de/vertensj/freicar_base/-/blob/master/freicar_carla_proxy/param/sensors.yaml).
 You can read more about carla sensors [here](https://carla.readthedocs.io/en/latest/ref_sensors/).